 It’s no secret I love houseplants.
-One of the million reasons I love them is because many of them have the ability to clean the air of toxins!
+One of the million reasons I love them is because many of them can clean the air of toxins!

-When I found out about the NASA Clean Air Study, I researched specific air-purifying houseplants and bought several of them.
+When I found out about the NASA Clean Air Study, I researched specific air-purifying houseplants and bought several.
 My favorites right now are the Snake Plant and the Spider Plant.

 These are some of my favorite houseplants that clean air in your apartment, home, office, or anywhere!

 Pictured below is my Spider Plant.
-I recently re-potted him into a hanging planter, and I am debating whether to put him in the sunroom, our bedroom, or the bathroom.
-Did you know that Spider Plants have the ability to clean the air??
+I recently repotted him into a hanging planter, and I am debating whether to put him in the sunroom, our bedroom, or the bathroom.
+Did you know that Spider Plants can clean the air??

 Air filtering systems are so expensive, and I’ll fully admit we have several, but isn’t it great that just adding more plants to your house can help you breathe even easier?

 My Favorite Air Purifying Houseplants

 Spider plants are non-toxic to animals and great for reducing toxins in your home or office.
 They love humidity, so they thrive in bathrooms.
-If you are noticing the leaves’ ends turning brown, give it a tad more water or move it to a location with higher humidity (such as the above-mentioned bathroom).
-Another reason the leaves’ tips are turning brown is that there may be too much fluoride in your tap water; trim off the brown tips and switch to distilled water.
+If you notice the leaves’ ends turning brown, give it a tad more water or move it to a location with higher humidity (such as the bathroom as mentioned above).
+Another reason the leaves’ tips are turning brown because there may be too much fluoride in your tap water; trim off the brown ends and switch to distilled water.

-Aloe Vera is another great houseplant for purifying the air.
+Aloe Vera is another excellent houseplant for purifying the air.
 It comes in all shapes and sizes.
 Like other succulents, Aloe needs well-draining soil, lots of sunlight, and time to rest during the winter.